Visiting London in June: What to Pack, Weather, Events & Things to Do (2023)

 Like most destinations in the northern hemisphere, June is one of the best times to visit London.
 Long hours of daylight and warm weather make even the stodgiest-feeling Londoners crack a smile and soak up the sun – in fact, it kind of kills some pub conversations when the weather is so nice that there’s nothing to complain about!

 If you’re planning a trip to London in June, you’re in for a real treat.
-In addition to nice weather and plenty of daylight hours to see the sights, some of London’s best events happen in the month of June – including the Queen’s Birthday and (in 2022) her Platinum Jubilee celebration.
+In addition to nice weather and plenty of daylight hours to see the sights, some of London’s best events happening in the month of June.

 While living in London, I had the pleasure to spend an entire June in London (in part aided by the fact I lost my passport and couldn’t travel elsewhere – oops!).
 It was a month of sunshine, Pimm’s at the pub, and good memories made with friends.
 Hopefully, your June visit to London will be equally memorable.
 Read on to discover all the details of visiting London in June as well as special events and other things to do during your trip.